simbody/simbody/CONTRIBUTING.md

 Below we'll assume your GitHub account is `yourid`.

 1. Create your own fork `yourid/simbody` of the `simbody/simbody` repo on GitHub.
 Use the `Fork` button [here](https://github.com/simbody/simbody).
 2. Clone `yourid/simbody` repo onto your local machine.
+(It is possible to work directly on your GitHub fork using GitHub's browser interface, but this is inadvisable except for small, safe documentation changes.)
-3. Create a branch `something-feature` for your new feature or `fix-something-issue123` for a bug fix (we're not fussy about branch names; they are just temporary).
+3. Create a branch like `something-feature` for your new feature or `fix-something-issue123` for a bug fix (we're not fussy about branch names; they are just temporary).
-4. Commit the new code or documentation to `something-feature` branch
+4. Commit the new code or documentation to the `something-feature` branch.
+5. Test and debug your changes locally.
-5. Push `something-feature` branch up to `yourid/simbody` fork on GitHub
+6. Push now-debugged `something-feature` branch up to `yourid/simbody` fork on GitHub.
-6. Go to the `simbody/simbody` repo, click Pull Requests, and create a new PR.
+7. Go to the `simbody/simbody` repo, click Pull Requests, and create a new PR.
 Specify `simbody/simbody master` as the base (destination) branch and `yourid/simbody something-feature` as the head (source) branch.
-7. Provide a description and reference the corresponding issue(s).
+8. Provide a description and reference the corresponding Issue(s).
+If there are particular people whose attention you want to draw to the PR, use at-mentions `@theirid` in your PR description.
-8. Engage in discussion with Simbody maintainers who will review your changes and make comments.
+9. Engage in discussion with Simbody maintainers who will review your changes and make comments.
-9. At the end of the PR Conversation page is a notification that our continuous integration (automatic build) system is trying to build your PR.
+10. At the end of the PR Conversation page is a notification that our continuous integration (automatic build) system is trying to build your PR.
 Check to see whether the build succeeds on all platforms, and if not click the `Details` button and fix the problem if you can, or else ask for help.

 In most cases discussions and build problems will require you to make some changes to your submission.
 That is very easy to do because a PR is a *reference* to your branch, not a copy.
-So you just make the changes to the `something-feature` (or whatever) branch on your local clone, and then push those changes back to the same branch on your `yourid/simbody` fork on GitHub.
+So you just make the changes to the `something-feature` (or whatever) branch on your local clone, and then push those changes back to the same branch in your `yourid/simbody` fork on GitHub.
 The changes will immediately start building and you can return to discussing them in the same PR.

 Eventually your PR will be merged (good) or closed unmerged by a Simbody maintainer, but always after an open discussion.